Icinga/icingaweb2/doc/installation.md

 The preferred way of installing Icinga Web 2 is to use the official package repositories depending on which operating system and distribution you are running.
 But it is also possible to install Icinga Web 2 directly from source.

+In case you are upgrading from an older version of Icinga Web 2 please make sure to read the [upgrading](upgrading) section throroughly.

 ## <a id="installing-requirements"></a> Installing Requirements

 * A web server, e.g. Apache or nginx